aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 10. Enter `ta-highec2util-events` in the Name field.
 11. Click **Create Rule**

-From this point our Lambda and CloudWatch events are ready to recieve events from Trusted Advisor and kick off the EC2 Resize process.
-But now, lets test it.
+From this point our Lambda and CloudWatch events are ready to receive events from Trusted Advisor and kick off the EC2 Resize process.
+But now, let's test it.

 </p></details>